su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/lesson.md

 - `flattening_enabled`: `true`
 - `flattening_max_depth`: `1`

-### Run Github to BigQuery
+### Run Supabase (Postgres) to BigQuery

-We can now run the full ingestion (extract-load) pipeline.
+We can now run the full ingestion (extract-load) pipeline from Supabase to BigQuery.

 ```bash
 meltano run tap-postgres target-bigquery